 3. Get informed - There are lots of great resources out there, from books and magazines to tv shows and podcasts.

+4. Eat real food - Eating real foods, as opposed to processed ones, which can contain lots of hidden sugars, can help you get your daily intake.
 The closer you get to mother nature’s original recipe, the healthier the food often is.
 Join a Community Support Agriculture – when you subscribe with a local farm, you get periodic delivery of a box of whatever’s in season, and you help a small farmer stay in business.
 Or check out your local farmers’ market, should you be lucky enough to have access.
 In the absence of these options, haunt the produce section of your local grocery stores.
 Shopping “around the edges” of the store is a good way to avoid the overly processed stuff which tends to hang out in the middle (and my middle, when I eat it).

 5. Learn to love fruit again - Nature’s candy is diverse in flavor, texture, color, and benefits, but according to the Centers for Disease Control and Prevention, 76% of us can’t even manage to cram in the measly cup-and-a-half we should be getting each day.
 Worried the sugar in fruit will make you fat?
 Don’t.
 Fruit comes packed with water and fiber, which help us fill up before we eat too much.
 Slice a banana on your oatmeal before you nuke it and let the natural sugar sweeten it much better than sugar does.
 Processed and added sugars are generally converted into fat, which winds up as the infamous menopausal belly bump– but you don't have to worry about that with fruit.
 Plus, smug points for eating well.